-\ possibility to provide more than one answer.
+^{} some results do not add up to 100% due to rounding used.
 Source: own elaboration based on surveys conducted.

-Figure 16.
-Opinion on selected aspects of Blockchain and Blockchain-related education\ seem to stand the test of time.
+It seems to be extremely difficult to effectively teach advanced technical subjects to majors belonging to the humanities.
+However, such a hermetic identification and classification in the age of the digital revolution does not seem to stand the test of time.
 Ubiquitous convergence forces merging and interdisciplinarity, further determined by the expectations of labor market.
 Leading the consideration of an effective model that can facilitate the planning and strategy of teaching Blockchain, it is necessary to ask about the balance between practical IT skills and knowledge of the technology and the ways and effects of its use.
 There appears to be no logical justification for educating economists and executives in the direction of advanced programming and cryptography.
 Respondents expressed a similar opinion, as evidenced in Figure 17.
 Averaging the results but at the same time taking into account the percentages, it can be concluded that such teaching should be done in accordance with the idea: basic/advanced theoretical knowledge and only basic IT skills.